Ansley Wilcox: Associations and civic activities

 Wilcox founded the Charity Organization Society in 1877 and served as its president.
 He also founded the Fitch Crèche, the first day center for working mothers in the United States.
 Many of these groups met informally the Wilcox home to make decisions and plan events.
 He was also a founding member of the Wanakah Country Club and enjoyed riding his horses and polo ponies in Delaware Park.
 The garden at 641 Delaware was also one of his passions.
 Although a professional gardener was on staff, Wilcox often tended the flowers himself.
 He also served as president of the Civil Service Reform Association of Buffalo.

 Wilcox was a member of the board of managers of the State Reformatory in Elmira in 1899.
 He was a trustee of the Buffalo General Hospital.
 He spent his time in charity work, golfing, riding and gardening.
 He also took a particular interest in the politics behind the development of the hydro-electric power plants in Niagara Falls in the 1920s.

 Legacy

 Today, the Wilcox house is the oldest part of a National Historic Site including the lone surviving structure from the Buffalo Barracks compound.
 Due to tensions between the U.S. and Anglo-Canada, a military post was constructed to ensure border security.
 Built in 1839, the post encompassed all the land from Allen Street to North Street and Delaware Ave to Main Street.
-The structure that would later be incorporated into the Theodore Roosevelt Inaugural National Historic Site started life in 1840 as the Barrack's officer's quarters.
+The structure that would later be incorporated into the Theodore Roosevelt Inaugural National Historic Site started life in 1840 as the barracks' officers' quarters.